wunderwuzzi23/blog/content/posts/zero-trust.md

 If you want to be more drastic (full zero trust so to speak), consider to block all inbound traffic in general by default.

-Anything that allows to run admin commands should be turned off for sure by default.
+Anything that allows to run admin commands should be turned off/locked down for sure by default on workstations.
 This includes a lot of other products and services that can be found out there (like mssql, some web apps,...).

 And here are a few other things to remember: